-Please review the technology requirements and FAQs for Moodle/eClass.
+Please review the technology requirements and FAQs for EClass.

 In order to fully participate in this course, you will need a computer with a stable, higher-speed internet connection.
-A secondary device, such as a tablet or smart phone, while not required, would be very helpful.
+Secondary devices, such as a tablet or smart phone, and a printer, while not required, would be very helpful.